iZeaoGamer/VMAuthentication/README.md

 ## Known issues we are working on:

-## When using /login, or /register, nothing will popup
+- When using /login, or /register, nothing will popup

-## Bunch of errors popup randomly.
+- Bunch of errors popup randomly.

+- Config file does not generate.

+## To-do list

+- Fix config file.

+- Add AntiHack Detection.

+- Fix errors popping up in console.

+- Fix /login and /register.